sortmerna/sortmerna/README.md

 Install compilers, ZLIB and autoconf
 ====================================

-NOTE: the Clang compiler on Mac (distributed through Xcode) does not support multithreading.
+NOTE: the Clang compiler on Mac (distributed through Xcode) does not support OpenMP (multithreading).
 A preliminary implementation of OpenMP for Clang has been made at "http://clang-omp.github.io" though has not been yet incorporated into the Clang mainline.
 The user may follow the steps outlined in the above link to install the version of Clang with multithreading support,